Skip to content

 dazzle db upgrade

-dazzle db upgrade alone (Step 1) applies 0001_framework_baseline — the framework's own schema. dazzle db baseline (Step 2) then introspects your DSL and writes a migration that creates all your DSL-declared tables, revising from 0001_framework_baseline.
+dazzle db upgrade alone (Step 1) applies 0001_framework_baseline — the framework's own schema. dazzle db baseline (Step 2) then projects your DSL and writes a migration (via the engine) that creates all your DSL-declared tables, revising from the framework baseline, with an embedded SCHEMA_SNAPSHOT so the next db revision diffs against it (no snapshot-baseline needed).
 Step 3 applies it.
-After this two-step setup, subsequent changes follow the normal revision → review → upgrade loop.
+After this setup, subsequent changes follow the normal revision → review → upgrade loop.

 # 1. Edit your DSL (add field, rename, split entity, etc.)